dogweather/forkful/content/en/vba/testing-and-debugging/writing-tests.md

 weight: 36
 ---

-## What & Why?

-Writing tests in programming involves creating specific procedures to validate the functionality and performance of your code segments, ensuring they work as expected under various conditions.
-Programmers do it to catch bugs early, improve code quality, and facilitate future code maintenance and enhancements.

 ## How to:
 While Visual Basic for Applications (VBA) doesn't come with a built-in testing framework akin to those available in languages like Python or JavaScript, you can still implement simple test procedures to check the integrity of your code.
 Here's an example to illustrate:

 Suppose you have a function in VBA that adds two numbers: